E-Commerce-SaaS-Platform/auth-module/src/rabbitmq/README.md

-# @E-Commerce-SaaS-Platform/auth-module
+# RabbitMQ Consumer Module

-A NestJS RabbitMQ consumer module that subscribes to queues and emits events for other services to listen to.
+This module provides a RabbitMQ consumer that subscribes to queues and emits events for other services to listen to using the `@golevelup/nestjs-rabbitmq` package.

 ## Features